-The mission of MCN’s DEAI Advisory Board is to represent and advocate for the interests of the MCN community on these matters.
-The Advisory Board will support and guide the work of MCN in DEAI initiatives and begin our ongoing process to make the organization—and the field of museum technology—more inclusive.
+Governed by a Charter, MCN’s DEAI Advisory Board is a consultative body made up of community members tasked with representing and advocating for the interests of the MCN community on DEAI matters.
+The Advisory Board supports and guides the work of MCN in DEAI initiatives and begin our ongoing process to make the organization—and the field of museum technology—more inclusive.

 Rumana Chaudhuri (she/her) is a visitor experience volunteer at the National Museum of the American Indian, helping pioneer human-centered design at the museum.
 She looks forward to strengthening diversity, equity, accessibility, and inclusion at MCN and to initiating DEAI-based transformation in museums.
 Rumana attended Wellesley College, Georgetown University, and George Washington University.

 Jim Fishwick (he/him) is an award-winning director, performer, and experience designer based in Melbourne, Australia.
 He is currently an assistant curator at the Australian Centre for the Moving Image and general manager of Jetpack Theatre Collective.
 He enjoys promoting queer, trans and non-binary representation in the arts.